How to make an after-tax personal contribution by cheque or money order

 8. Check that you're eligible to make contributions

-You can only contribute extra to your super when you are under the age of 65 or, if you are between 65 and 75, you must have worked at least 40 hours in a period of 30 days in the current financial year.
+You can only contribute extra to your super when you are under the age of 65 or, if you are between 65 and 75, you must have worked at least 40 hours in a period of 30 days in the current financial year, or if you are exempt from the work test.

 9. Read and sign the declaration